-I am so happy I got to share all the Canada posts and just jump back into my holidays memories!
-I will be sharing with you my travel itinerary to Montreal, QC., for the few days we spent there.
+I am so happy I finally get to share all the Canada posts and how nice it is to jump back into holidays memories!
+This week, I will be sharing with you my travel itinerary to Montreal, QC.
+So, this is all about what we’ve done there and of course, focusing in visiting Montreal in winter.
 Hope you’ll enjoy reading!

 Montreal, and Canada in general, have always been my dream, and for some unknown reasons, I just wanted to go!
 It has been on my bucket list for quite a while, and finally, this winter, I have spent 2 amazing weeks there.
 I hope the pictures will do justice to this gorgeous place – let me know in the comments what you think.